LibreELEC/documentation/configuration/ir-remotes.md

 touch /storage/.config/rc_maps.cfg
 ```

 Although lircd disables all remote protocols (and thus in-kernel decoding) on startup ir-keytable auto-configuration runs in parallel, and if it happens to run after lircd starts it can re-enable in-kernel decoding.
-This causes duplicate decoding as both lircd and kernel will receive and proocess the IR signals.
+This causes duplicate decoding as both lircd and kernel will receive and process the IR signals.
 This issue is often intermittent since it depends on the timing of lircd start.
 Sometimes lircd will run after ir-keytable and in-kernel decoding is disabled as expected.

 Note: If you stop or disable LIRC in LibreELEC Settings you will need too reboot or set ir-keytable manually from the SSH console.
 Disabling LIRC does not automatically re-enable in-kernel decoding.

 ## Apple IR Remotes

-Older LibreELEC relases used `atvclient` to support the Apple IR sensor and send LIRC events to Kodi.
+Older LibreELEC releases used `atvclient` to support the Apple IR sensor and send LIRC events to Kodi.
 Since 9.2.0 we use the native Linux kernel driver for the IR sensor, which sends normal HID events.
 Create a custom keymap in `/storage/.kodi/userdata/keymaps/keymap.xml` with the following content to map a White or Silver remote:

 ```markup
 <keymap>